yy7054wyq5/ui-logic-reuse/README.md

 # class-code-style-anywhere

-The idea is to build the UI logic through the class of JS.
+The idea is to build the UI logic reuseable through the class of JS.
 They(ng/react/vue) just provide DOM operations.
 If your team has a different front-end framework or lib, using this idea might be a good solution.
 If u like it.
 Please give me a star, thanks!

 ## Notice